bansalmukul-cse/Registration-And-weather-Info-App/README.md

 # Registration-And-weather-Info-App
  This is a Android App , in which first register itself by providing details ,then register and then he goes to weather info page where user type city name and get response back.

+  Frameworks used :-
+  Java Framework, Android SDK

-# Libraries used:-
+  Libraries used :-
   Volley, Built-in intent, Geocoder

-# Frameworks used:-
-  Java Framework, Android SDK

-# Technologies used:-
+ Technologies used :-
   Java ,XML, Android

 Screenshots